-Learning Recommendations: Successful completion of Sports Medicine 1 is required.
+Learning Recommendations: Successful completion of INT500 - Introduction to Sports Medicine

-- Anatomy, physiology, kinesiology for each region of the body covered (i.e. ankle, knee, shoulder, abdomen, etc)
+- Athletic injuries occurring in each region of the body (i.e., ankle, knee, shoulder, abdomen, etc.)

 - Signs and symptoms that may be present at the time of injury